sabbaperveen/Poster-THM/README.md

 # TryHackMe Poster Task Repository

-Welcome to the TryHackMe "Poster" Task Repository!
-This repository contains a single task designed to help you learn and practice a specific topic or skill.
-In this case, the task focuses on a specific challenge or scenario related to "Poster."

 ### Challenge Description

 In this task, you will face a challenge related to "Poster."
 The details of the challenge are provided within the TryHackMe platform.